-Mighty bad weather today here, with nature reminding us whose world this is, so I offer a d10 table with ten primeval-themed mountain & hill areas for your OSR sandbox campaign with simple stat references for your classic game of choice, wether is Old-School Essentials, Labyrinth Lord, Sword & Wizardry, or any other clone of OE, B/X, or BECMI Dungeons and Dragons.
+This week, I offer a d10 table with ten Fairy Civilization areas for your OSR sandbox campaign with simple stat references for your classic game of choice, wether is Old-School Essentials, Labyrinth Lord, Sword & Wizardry, or any other clone of OE, B/X, or BECMI Dungeons and Dragons.

 Use them to spice up your sandbox!

 - The Floating Castle.
 This castle floats 200’ above the ground.
 It is home to the Three Archmage Brothers, served by 12 animated crystal statues and protected by 90 gargoyles.
 They travel through kingdoms researching knowledge, rare alchemical components and, very rarely, apprentices.